BookMyGarage Logo

 It is operated using a centre-mounted joystick.
 It is fitted with indicator lights, surround cameras, a horn, and even cruise control.

-What is the Venturi Antarctica Used For?
+What is the Venturi Antarctica Used for?

 The main purpose for the polar exploration vehicle is to provide transportation for scientists working at the Princess Elisabeth Antarctica Research Station.
 It is important that the vehicle is electric, so that there is no risk of contaminating samples from tailpipe emissions.